Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 For more information about this world-famous underwater world, read my complete guide to SEA Aquarium Singapore and review.
 This article also delivers the important details on how to visit the place easily via MRT.

-Most Beautiful Historical Spots to Visit in Singapore
+Beautiful Historical Places to Visit in Singapore

 Bounded by its rich history, Singapore has plenty of heritage sites that deserve a visit.
 These beautiful historical places in Singapore uniquely represent the culture of early communities.
 So, if you’re interested in knowing the country’s vibrant past, check out the list below.

 Chinatown Singapore is a historic district that is enveloped by street markets, unique murals, and notable museums.
-A top spot on the list is the Chinatown Heritage Centre, where you’ll get to see the life of early locals.
+A top place on the list is the Chinatown Heritage Centre, where you’ll get to see the life of early locals.

 Go on with your trip and capture the beautiful murals on the Thian Hock Keng Wall and along the Mohamed Ali Lane.
 For notable religious sites, pay a visit to the Buddha Tooth Relic Temple and Sri Mariamman Temple.